trimstray/nginx-admins-handbook/doc/HELPERS.md

 SystemTap is a scripting language and tool for dynamically instrumenting running production Linux kernel-based operating systems.
 It's required for `openresty-systemtap-toolkit` for OpenResty.

-  > It's good [all-in-one tutorial](https://gist.github.com/notsobad/b8f5ebb9b99f3a818f30) for install and configure SystemTap on CentOS 7/Ubuntu distributions.
+  > It's good [all-in-one tutorial](https://gist.github.com/notsobad/b8f5ebb9b99f3a818f30) about install and configure SystemTap on CentOS 7/Ubuntu distributions.
 In case of problems please see this [SystemTap](https://github.com/shawfdong/hyades/wiki/SystemTap) document.

   > Hint: Do not specify `--with-debug` while profiling.
 It slows everything down significantly.